bedecarroll/blog/content/posts/2013-10-18-the-internet-fishing-trawler-networking-edition.md

 * Another post from Cisco, the security blog this time, about onePK. onePK is an API framework for managing Cisco devices.
-This is part of the whole “SDN” universe which you could dedicate hundreds of blogs to appropriately cover.
+This is part of the whole "SDN" universe which you could dedicate hundreds of blogs to appropriately cover.
 The Cisco Security blog has a series on onePK and a demo application (or is it just app now days?) on how to use it.
 [Part 1](http://blogs.cisco.com/security/ciscos-onepk-part-2-reaching-out-to-a-network-element/) and [Part 2](http://blogs.cisco.com/security/ciscos-onepk-part-1-introduction/).

-* Of course Cisco isn’t the only one with a horse in the SDN race, VMware are out touting the GA of NSX.
-I’ll be looking at getting that going in my lab at some point but I feel I’ll need a deeper understanding of the hardware requirements in case I’m missing something.
-With that in mind VMware are showing off their visibility tools for networking and I have to admit, I’m pretty impressed.
-I think if you were a pure virtualisation shop (NSX is multi-hypervisor) then you’d be hard pressed to want another networking monitoring tool.
+* Of course Cisco isn't the only one with a horse in the SDN race, VMware are out touting the GA of NSX.
+I'll be looking at getting that going in my lab at some point but I feel I'll need a deeper understanding of the hardware requirements in case I'm missing something.
+With that in mind VMware are showing off their visibility tools for networking and I have to admit, I'm pretty impressed.
+I think if you were a pure virtualisation shop (NSX is multi-hypervisor) then you'd be hard pressed to want another networking monitoring tool.
 [Just look at the pretty pictures](http://blogs.vmware.com/networkvirtualization/2013/10/vmware-nsx-visibility-sddc.html)!

 * It appears Hyper-V 2012 has a bug with the port mirroring feature, it